When Social Security Recipients Will Get Their Checks in February

 Roughly 68 million Americans receive Social Security benefits every month, including about 9 out of every 10 people age 65 and up.
 Funds aren't just for older folks, though.
 Payments go out to retirees, survivors of late workers, those with little to no resources, disabled workers, the blind, dependents and more.

-The average Social Security payments for those various groups of people vary, but data from March shows the typical retirement benefit was just over $1,909.
+The average Social Security payments for those various groups of people vary, but data from December shows the typical retirement benefit was about $1,980.

 Your Social Security payment date is determined by your birthday.

-Another change to note: Folks who get both SSI and Social Security, as well those who initially claimed Social Security prior to May 1997, should get their Social Security benefits a day early.
-Those checks will go out May 2, rather than May 3, as the latter falls on a Saturday.
+Folks who get both SSI and Social Security, as well as those who initially claimed Social Security prior to May 1997, should receive their Social Security benefits on Feb.
+3.

 Check the payment schedule above.